 Our work was highlighted in the Rutgers School of Arts and Sciences Magazine, in the article, "For Students Dreading Science Class, a Quantum Leap Forward".

 “In a high school physics course, they would’ve asked us to measure the velocity of a moving object,” said Chris Vowinkel, a first-year accounting student “In this course, it’s more like: ‘How can we use physics to make America more energy efficient?’”

 New York Academy of Science / Citizen Schools

 In 2011, I was an Education Fellow at the New York Academy of Sciences and mentored middle-school students in a low-income community in Newark, NJ in partnership with Citizen Schools.
 I held weekly after-school workshops for a semester, where students built pinhole cameras, built and launched bottle rockets, raced balloon-powered rocket cars, and built their own spectroscopes and telescopes.
 I used demos, kinesthetic activities, videos and classroom games as teaching tools.

 Shake, Rattle & Roll: Building Robots with a Sense of Balance

-In 2012, I taught high school students how to build stable, self balancing, two-wheeled robots starting from basic electronic components, in a three-week long summer workshop in the New Jersey Governor's School of Science, Engineering and Technology.
+In Summer 2012, I taught high school students how to build stable, self balancing, two-wheeled robots starting from basic electronic components, in a three-week long summer workshop in the New Jersey Governor's School of Science, Engineering and Technology.
 I believe that Arduinos have a huge potential to introduce non-science and non-engineering majors to concepts in science, and to lure students into the exciting world of building and programming their own machines.
 Owing to its popularity, this elective workshop continued to be offered by other instructors in the Governor's School until 2015.